HarryEm/Titanic/readme.md

 # Kaggle Titanic

-This repo looks at two different approaches to Kaggle's famous Titanic competition: [Titanic](https://www.kaggle.com/c/titanic)
+This repo looks at two different approaches to Kaggle's famous Titanic competition: [Kaggle Titanic](https://www.kaggle.com/c/titanic)

+## Notebooks

+The files relate to two notebooks

 ## TitanicKernelKaggle is my first attempt at a full scale data project